The 63rd annual Scoutmasters Camporee will be held on February 17-19, 2023

 These forms are form field enabled meaning they can be filled out on a computer and then print the completed form.
 The cursor will change to an I bar when placed over a field.
 Click in any field to move the cursor there.
 Pressing "tab" will advance one field; "shift" + "tab" to go back one field.

-Roster of your participants - PDF 15 kb - form field enabled
+Roster of unit participants - PDF - form field enabled

 Aerial photo from the 2012 camporee: